Calyeefornia/beans/README.md

 ## How it works
+The smart contract acts as an ESCROW SERVICE with the money being held entirely in the contract during the transaction.
+The buyer first deposits the money into the contract through our platform.
+Then, whether money the is transacted to the seller is dependent on whether the item is able to garner 2 out of 3 votes.

-The money is held entirely in the contract.
-At no point in time during the trade the admin is able to touch your money.
-The only time we can choose to direct the money is when we are called to resolve the dispute.
+At no point in time during the trade anyone is able to touch the money.

+The vote can come from either the Buyer, the Seller OR the Admin.

+So in an ideal case, when the buyer and seller are both happy with the transaction, they click on a button to increment the vote by 1 count each, and since the votes reach a majority(2 out of 3) the money flows from the contract to the seller.

+In a not so ideal case, when there's a dispute, the admin can step in to resolve the dispute, voting in favor of either the buyer or the seller.
+The former will lead to a refund.
+The latter will lead to a payment to the seller.

-This means that the smart contract allows both parties to safely exchange money with one another, and if need be, name a trusted third-party to resolve a dispute.
+This means that the smart contract allows both parties to safely exchange money with one another, and if need be,name a trusted third-party to resolve a dispute.
 As of now, the trusted 3rd party is us, but ideally we would like it to be anyone from a community - Where people choose a mediator from the community based on a rating-based system.
 How this can be implemented is we implement our own cryptocurrency.
-Mediators are incentivised to resolve a dispute well if we reward them with cryptocurrency.
+This allows the system to incentivise third parties to give good reviews as they can be rewarded with cryptocurrency.

+## Program Flow/Description
 Similar to online marketplaces, the seller uploads an item along with other details like image, price, description.
 After uploading, the item will be listed on the home page until it is sold.